jump-dev/JuMP.jl/docs/src/developers/style.md

 The following sections outline extra style guide points that are not fixed automatically by JuliaFormatter.

-### Dealing with abstract types and composition
+### Abstract types and composition

-Specifying argument types for methods is mostly optional in Julia.
+Specifying types for method arguments and struct fields is mostly optional in Julia.
 The benefit of this is that it enables functions and types from one package to be used with functions and types from another package via multiple dispatch.

 However, abstractly typed methods have two main drawbacks:

- 1. It's possible to find out that you are working with unexpected types deep in the call chain, potentially leading to hard-to-diagnose `MethodError`s.
+ 1. It's possible to find out that you are working with unexpected types deep in the call chain, potentially leading to hard-to-diagnose [`MethodError`s](https://docs.julialang.org/en/v1/manual/methods/#Defining-Methods).
- 2. Untyped function arguments can lead to correctness problems if the input type does not satisfy assumptions made by the author of the function.
+ 2. Untyped function arguments can lead to correctness problems if the user's choice of input type does not satisfy the assumptions made by the author of the function.

 As a motivating example, consider the following function:
 ```jldoctest my_sum